Travel and Hotel Wellbeing

 - Social gatherings are limited to a maximum of 6

-Current information on what is expected from you in the airports in Tenerife and Majorca and what measures they are taking to ensure your safety can be found here.
+Current information on what is expected from you in Majorca Airport and what measures they are taking to ensure your safety can be found here.
 These measures include:

 - A facemask covering your nose and mouth must be worn at all times for passengers above 6 years old